 Environmental stressors are not limited to chemical toxins, but also include biological (bacterial, viral; microbiome), and physical stressors, such as radiation and the impacts of climate change.
 Efforts to understand the impact of chemical exposures and gene-environment interaction must also consider these other environmental stressors which are a public health concern locally, nationally, and globally.
 Ultimately, the health of the planet depends on mitigating the potential impacts of chemical, biological and physical stressors on human health.
 What is protective of human health is generally also protective for our planet.

-UB Distinquished Professor, Department of Pharmacology and Toxicology and Department of Epidemiology and Environmental Health
+Department of Epidemiology and Environmental Health

 “Characterizing and Mitigating the Health Effects of Environmental and Occupational Exposures Across the Lifespan”